What is the purpose of this course?

 Who is this course for

-RIIWHS204D is designed for people who in carrying out work for a business or undertaking, could fall by a person from one level to another that is reasonably likely to cause injury to the person or any other person.
+This course is designed for people who in carrying out work for a business or undertaking, could fall from one level to another where it is reasonably likely to cause injury to the person or any other person.

 Licensing, Legislative, Regulatory Considerations